choipureum/choipureum/README.md

-### 👋 Hello, I am a student who dreams of becoming a developer.
+### 👋 Hello, I am a student who dreams of becoming a Developer.

 <div align=left>